MichaelCurrin/learn-to-code/bash/tutorials/list.md

 ls *.txt
 ```

 List contents of current directory and subdirectories recursively.

+Useful for finding a file within a subdir or understanding how the tree structure, though there are cleaner ways of showing tree structure.
 ```
 ls -R
 ```